-Pipeline time to failure was determined using the DNV RP-F101 capacity equation (Part A), also known as a semi-probabilistic assessment (DNV, 2004).
-Figures 1 to 5 show the prediction result of pipeline assessment subjects to internal corrosion from year t_0 to t{10} .
-These predictions were based on gathered corrosion data from pigging inspection done in year t_0 .
-From the assessment result in year t_0 and t_2 , the measured corrosion defect is within the acceptance criteria for all operating pressures where there are no defects exceeding the acceptance line as shown in Figures 1 and 2.
-Further prediction was carried out from year t_5 until t{10} .
-As can be seen in Figures 3 to 5, the corrosion depth begins to exceed the acceptance line starting from year t_5 when the pipeline is operated under 9MPa and 10MPa of operating pressure.
-The pipeline is considered fail or in critical condition due to bursting in year t_5 when the acceptance criteria for all operating pressure were exceeded by the projected defects.
-Based on the result, it can be concluded that the pipeline should be inspected no later than year t_5 for every condition of operating pressure.
-The acceptance line predicted by the corrosion defect in year t_5 until t{10} was found to be lower than the one estimated for the t_0 and t_2 prediction.
+Pipeline time to failure was determined using the DNV RP-F101 capacity equation (Part A), also known as a semi-probabilistic assessment $^{11}$ .
+Figures 1 to 3 show the prediction results of pipeline assessment subjected to internal corrosion from year $t_0$ to $t_7$ .
+These predictions were based on gathered corrosion data from pigging inspection done in year $t_0$ .
+From the assessment result in year $t_0$ , the measured corrosion defect is within the acceptance criteria for all operating pressures where there are no defects exceeding the acceptance line as shown in Figure 1.
+Further prediction was carried out from year $t_2$ until $t_7$ .
+The pipeline is considered fail or in critical condition due to bursting in year $t_7$ when the acceptance criteria for all operating pressure were exceeded by the projected defects (refer to Figure 3).
+Based on the results, it can be concluded that the pipeline should be inspected no later than year $t_5$ for every condition of operating pressure (refer to Figure 2).
+The acceptance line predicted by the corrosion defect in year $t_7$ was found to be lower than the one estimated for the $t_0$ prediction.
 This is due to the increment of uncertainties related to the averaged corrosion growth rate.
-Figures 6 to 8 show the increment of StD[d/t], fractile value, ε_d and safety factor, γ_d over the year, t_n .
-Equation 15 and Table 4 were used to recalculate the abovementioned values as corrosion progress in time.
+Equation 10 and Table 5 were used to recalculate the abovementioned values as corrosion progress in time.
 Hence, reduce the maximum allowable defect length and depth.